-Aerotek Environmental, LLC is a leading Certified Mold Remediation & Mold Removal Contractor in South Jersey, New Jersey (NJ), Philadelphia and Delaware.
+Aerotek Environmental, LLC is a leading Certified Mold Remediation & Mold Removal Contractor in South Jersey, Philadelphia and Delaware.
 We utilize the most effective and eco-friendly microbial remediation techniques and products, while being able to provide high quality, cost-efficient, and practical solutions to the most complex microbial concerns.
 All mold remediation and restoration work is done at a level that meets or exceeds current industry standards.
 We use state-of-the-art air purifier equipment, HEPA vacuums and environmentally safe cleaning products.
 This has made us an award-winning industry leader in mold and water damage remediation.
 All of our inspectors and technicians are required to attend 120 hours of technical training every year in order to maintain certification and be up to speed on the latest technology and mold remediation methods.

 Mold exists everywhere, all of the time.
 It usually does not bother anyone.
 But there are times that mold can be a problem.

 Problem #1: Mold will be a problem after water damage or water intrusion, roof leaks, pipe leaks, water getting into your home or basement, flooding, etc.